 - Have a killer content marketing strategy that incorporates visuals and user-generated content.

-From finding Social Influencers to tracking mentions during your campaign, Meltwater has a solution for you.
-Contact the Meltwater Africa Team today to request a free demo.
+From finding Social Influencers to tracking mentions during your campaign, we have a solution for you: Check out Klear's leading Influencer Marketing platform.